eatonphil/tinyprograms/README.md

 a language.
 It is similar to Rosetta Code except that all programs here will be *implementations* and not just library calls.

+# Progress

+This is WIP.
+Not everything is implemented yet.

 # Programs

 * JSON: A JSON parser for all of JSON except decimal numbers